Pretrained Optimization Model for Zero-Shot Black Box Optimization: Pretrained Optimization Model

 \subsection{Tasks, Loss Function \& MetaGBT}

-GPOM is meticulously crafted as a model amenable to end-to-end training based on gradients.
-While GPOM necessitates gradient information from the training task during the training phase, it exhibits the ability to tackle BBO problems in the testing phase without relying on any gradient information.
-To ensure the acquisition of an efficient, highly robust, and broadly generalizable optimization strategy, GPOM undergoes training on a diverse set of tasks.
+POM is meticulously crafted as a model amenable to end-to-end training based on gradients.
+While POM necessitates gradient information from the training task during the training phase, it exhibits the ability to tackle BBO problems in the testing phase without relying on any gradient information.
+To ensure the acquisition of an efficient, highly robust, and broadly generalizable optimization strategy, POM undergoes training on a diverse set of tasks.
 Training on these tasks sequentially poses the risk of domain overfitting, local optima entrapment, and diminished generalization performance.
 Consequently, we introduce a training methodology named \textit{MetaGBT}.

-\paragraph{Tasks} We form a training task set $TS=\{f_i({\mathbf{X}|\mathbf{\omega}^j})\}$,where $i\in [1,4]$ and $j\in [1,N]$, comprising $4N$ tasks derived from Table \ref{table:train task set}, where $\mathbf{\omega}_i$ denotes the task parameter influencing the function's landscape offset.
+\textbf{Tasks}.
+We form a training task set $TS=\{f_i({\mathbf{X}|\mathbf{\omega}^j})\}$,where $i\in [1,5]$ and $j\in [1,N]$, comprising $4N$ tasks derived from Table \ref{table:Additional Functions} in appendix, where $\mathbf{\omega}_i$ denotes the task parameter influencing the function's landscape offset.
 Our selection of these functions for the training task is motivated by their diverse landscape features.
 The specific landscape features encompassed in $TS$ are detailed in Appendix \ref{landscape}.

-\paragraph{Loss Function} To avoid bias of different output scales in \emph{TS}, for any function $f_i$ in $TS$, we design the normalized loss function $l_i(\mathbf{X}^t,\mathbf{X}^{t-1},f_i,\omega^i)$.
-Equation (\ref{eq:li}) calculates the average fitness difference between the input and output of GPOM, further normalized within $[0, 1]$.
+\textbf{Loss Function}.
+To avoid bias of different output scales in \emph{TS}, for any function $f_i$ in $TS$, we design the normalized loss function $l_i(\mathbf{X}^t, \mathbf{X}^{t-1}, f_i, \omega^i, \lambda)$.
+In Equation (\ref{eq:li}), $l_i^1$ calculates the average fitness difference between the input and output of the POM, further normalized within $[0, 1]$.
+This encourages convergence of the algorithm. $l_i^2$ uses standard deviation to simulate the distribution of the output population, encouraging diversity in the output population. $std(\mathbf{X}^t,j)$ is the standard deviation of the jth dimension of the population. $\lambda$ is a hyperparameter, and we find that setting it to 0.005 can make model training more stable.